-18. Agents and third party suppliers
+19. Agents and third party suppliers

-- (1) Where the Board decides to employ agents or other third party suppliers to provide services for which it is responsible, it shall enter into a written agreement with the agent or supplier that will specify: - (a) the duties and obligations of the agent or third party supplier; - (b) the duties and obligations of the market operator; - (c) the remuneration and other terms; - (d) the performance standards and the method by which they will be judged; and - (e) the right of the Board or its employees to call for information or make an inspection, at any time, of the books, records and premises of the agent or third party supplier to satisfy itself that the terms and conditions of the agreement are being met. - (2) The Board shall conduct appropriate due diligence on, and monitor the activities of, the agent or other third party supplier to ensure that - (a) they are capable of performing the tasks assigned to them, that they have (or have staff who have) sufficient qualifications and experience; - (b) the agent or third party supplier and its employees meets the standards of conduct and integrity to which the market operator is itself subject under the Act, any
+- (1) Where the Board decides to employ agents or other third party suppliers to provide services for which it is responsible, it shall enter into a written agreement with the agent or supplier that shall specify: - (a) the duties and obligations of the agent or third party supplier; - (b) the duties and obligations of the market operator;

-- applicable statute, or any other regulatory requirement imposed under the |Act or by a self-regulatory organisation of which the market operator is a member; - (c) the agent or third party supplier complies with the policies and procedures of the market operator; and - (d) the agent or third party supplier has sufficient financial resources to be able to continue to supply the services without causing instability to the market operator itself or the Ghana financial services markets. - (3) The Board shall ensure that performance is regularly monitored and that there is a report to the Board, no less frequently than annually, of the performance of the agent or third party supplier. - (4) The Board shall adopt appropriate contingency plans for resuming direct control of the services provided by the agent or third party supplier, or for finding an alternative supplier, in the event that the agent or third party supplier, as the case may be, fails to provide an acceptable service.
+- (c) the remuneration and other terms; - (d) the performance standards and the method by which they will be assessed; and - (e) the right of the Board or its employees to call for information or make an inspection, at a reasonable notice, of the relevant books, records and premises of the agent or third party supplier to satisfy itself that the terms and conditions of the agreement are being met. - (2) The Board shall conduct appropriate due diligence on, and monitor the activities of, the agent or other third party suppliers to ensure that: - (a) the agent or third party supplier and its employees have sufficient resources, qualifications and experience to perform the assigned tasks; - (b) the agent or third party supplier and its employees comply with the relevant standards of conduct and integrity of the market operator. in addition to any applicable statute, or any other regulatory requirement imposed under the Act or by a self-regulatory organisation of which the market operator is a member; - (c) the agent or third party supplier complies with the policies and procedures of the market operator; and - (3) The Board shall adopt appropriate contingency plans for resuming direct control of the services provided by the agent or third party supplier, or for finding an alternative supplier, in the event that the agent or third party supplier, as the case may be, fails to provide an acceptable service.